noaione/yuusha-shoukan-ln/sources/v08/chapter5.md

 Seeing Lunamaria’s irritating smile, Lilianne kicked the ground with her whole body gushing with lightning-like magic power, and burst forth towards Lunamaria.
-Approaching with a speed that could be described as tremendous, Lilianne appeared in front of Lunamaria... and fell into “the pit that Lunamaria was secretly digging with her magic power while she was taunting her.”
+Approaching with a speed that could be described as tremendous, Lilianne appeared in front of Lunamaria... and fell into the pit that Lunamaria was secretly digging with her magic power while she was taunting her.

 [...Pfft, kukuku...
 Ahahaha!
 You beautifully fell into it!
 This is just great!
 Hey, how do you feel now?
 Acting cool while blabbing things like “Are you